 - Any evidence that has been submitted by the opponent at any time during the proceedings before the expiry of the time limit for providing proof of use, even before the applicant's request for proof of use, has to be automatically taken into account when assessing proof of use. - The opponent has not submitted any or any relevant indication or evidence within the time limit: the submission of relevant indications or evidence of proof of use for the first time after the expiry of the time limit results in rejection of the opposition without the Office having any discretionary powers.
-Article 10(2) EUTMDR is an essentially procedural provision and it is apparent from the wording of that provision that when no proof of use of the mark concerned is submitted within the time limit set by the Office, the opposition must automatically be rejected. - The opponent has submitted relevant indications or evidence within the time limit and presents additional indications or evidence after the time limit has expired.
-The Office may take into account the evidence submitted out of time by exercising the discretion conferred on it by Article 95(2) EUTMR. - In that context, it must be assessed first, whether the Office may exercise discretion, and, if so, second, how to exercise its discretion, that is, whether to admit or reject such late facts or evidence.
+Article 10(2) EUTMDR is an essentially procedural provision and it is apparent from the wording of that provision that when no proof of use of the mark concerned is submitted within the time limit set by the Office, the opposition must automatically be rejected.
+However, if the opposition is also based on other earlier marks that are not subject to the proof of use requirement, the proceedings will continue based on those earlier marks.

+The opponent has submitted relevant indications or evidence within the time limit and presents additional indications or evidence after the time limit has expired.
+The Office may take into account the evidence submitted out of time by exercising the discretion conferred on it by Article 95(2) EUTMR.

+In that context, it must be assessed first, whether the Office may exercise discretion, and, if so, second, how to exercise its discretion, that is, whether to admit or reject such late facts or evidence.